A BRIEF HISTORY OF THE EMPEROR’S NEW CLOTHES

 The Emperor continues on anyway, because he has no choice.

 Have you ever wondered what happened to the town after that, though?
 I wonder if the Emperor continued to rule the land with quite the same authority as he had before.
-For those who would like to know what the new equilibrium is like, we can go to the original Spanish version.
+For those who would like to know what the new situation is like, we can go to the original Spanish version.
 In this story, the king is forced to admit his foolishness.